schmouk/PythonOpenSourceProject/UseCases/WomenCyclingDatabase/ReadMe.md

 ## Next
 It might be that next developments could be done using a no-sql database management system.
-This ccould be MongoDB for instance.
+This could be MongoDB for instance.